How Many Types Of Drugs Are There?

 There are different ways to categorize drugs.
 One of the ways to classify drugs is how one takes it.
 Another way describes how they affect the central nervous system.
 Narcotics, depressants, stimulants, steroids and hallucinogens are the main types of drugs.
 Also, the abuse factor determines scheduling and law regulations: five groups of scheduled drugs exist.

 People can be very creative when it comes to taking drugs.
 One can smoke, inject, snort or take drugs orally.
 Users can take many drugs in more than one way.
 For example, one can shoot, snort or smoke heroin.
 Sometimes, abusers can apply drugs directly to the skin or through the rectum.
 Any way of administration can lead to addiction.

 How Do People Abuse Drugs?

-We all are addicts.
-The spectrum of addictions spreads between various socially acceptable. dependencies and some well known illicit drugs.
+The spectrum of addictions spreads between various socially acceptable.
+Dependencies and some well known illicit drugs.
 When it comes to drugs, there are different types of substances.
 Whatever category they fall in, drugs, including prescription drugs, can lead to tolerance and addiction.
 This often comes with terrible withdrawal symptoms.

 One of the classifications of drugs is the route of administration.
 However, there is no clear division because one can take many drugs can in more than one way.
 They can snort, inject or smoke them.

 - Smoking is a popular way to take drugs.
 It leads to a quick high, but it can cause a lot of health problems, such as lung infections and mouth cancer.
 It’s not only marijuana or tobacco that one can smoke.
 Individuals can also do it with heroin and crack, and more.
 Another form of smoking is inhaling (opium, for example).
 They can be even more than dangerous as the smoke goes directly into the lungs of the user and causes damages to the body.